postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 [![duplicate environment](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/share_environ.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/share_environ.png)

-It's a best practice to create a duplicate, remove any sensitive values like passwords and access tokens before downloading the copy to share with someone else.
-When someone else imports the environment, or accesses the shared template, they can input their own personal information within their own version of the template.
+It's a best practice to create a duplicate, remove any sensitive values (such as passwords), and access tokens before downloading the copy to share with others.

+When others import the environment, or access the shared template, they can input their own personal information in their own version of the template.

-For Postman Pro and Enterprise users, learn how to [share environment templates](/docs/postman/team_library/sharing) with team members.
+For Postman Pro and Enterprise users, learn how to [share environment templates](/docs/postman/team_library/sharing){:target="_blank" with team members.